dotnet/sdk/README.md

   dotnet-format [options]

 Options:
+  -f, --folder       The folder to operate on.
+Cannot be used with the `--workspace` option.
   -w, --workspace    The solution or project file to operate on.
 If a file is not specified, the command will search
                      the current directory for one.
   -v, --verbosity    Set the verbosity level.
 Allowed values are q[uiet], m[inimal], n[ormal], d[etailed], and